jgvaraujo/ml-deployment-on-gcloud/README.md

       - '--allow-unauthenticated'
 ```

 The name of my application will be `appml`.
-This name will be displayed in the Google Cloud Run API where I'll get the URL to do the requests.
-The image used will be the one that I build in the previous steps.
+This name will be displayed in the [Google Cloud Run API](https://console.cloud.google.com/run) where I'll get the URL to do the requests.
+The image used here will be the one that I built in this previous steps.
 I choose the  `us-central1`as [region](https://cloud.google.com/about/locations) and used the Google Cloud Run `managed` platform to scale up or down to zero my application.

 **WARNING: In this project, for simplicity, I choose to `--allow-unauthenticated` requests.
 If you are just doing tests and serving the application for a few minutes, this option is not dangerous.
 Do not use this for production deployment.**